Conte-Ecology/basinCharacteristics/README.md

 10. Run the `HRD3_calculateUpstreamStatistics.R` script in R, calculating the upstream average of the spatial data variables for each catchment.

 11. Run the `HRD4_statsFileGenerator.R` script in R, formatting and converting basin characteristics for output.

-## zonalStatistics

-# Outline notes

-2. small code example

-# Current Sub-repositories

-## atmosphericDeposition
-Processes raster layers describing the atmospheric wet deposition of various compounds.

-Current output layers:

-## fwsWetlands
-Creates the raster layers that describe the presence of wetlands.

-##hucs
-Maps huc boundaries to catchment polygons based on the catchment centroids.

-Current output hucs:

-## impoundedArea
-Creates the raster layers that describe the presence of "impounded" waterbodies.

-## impoundments
-Calculates the distance, surface area, and contributing drainage area to each waterbody on the stream network.

-##nlcdImpervious

-##nlcdLandCover

-##nlcdTreeCanopy

-##percentSandy

-##prism

-##soilDrainageClass

-##soilHydrologicGroup

-## surficialCoarseness
-Creates the raster layer indicating the surficial geology that is described as coarse.

-##tncDams

-##topography

-## zonalStatistics

-Calcuates spatial averages of the raster layers across a specified shapefile containing catchment polygons.\

 # Contact